MohamadEbrahimAghili/YOLO-PICO/README.md

 These evaluations show that YOLO-PICO not only improves recognition accuracy for small objects but also substantially reduces model size and inference time compared to its peers.

 ## Installation
+Please note that the code for YOLO-PICO will be made available after the acceptance of the paper.
 ### Requirements

 - Python 3.6 or higher